C2SM/git-course/advanced/slides/slides.md

 format, block commits of secrets, run fast tests before a push.

 <!--
-Walk the timeline once, then narrow to the two that matter in practice: `pre-commit` and `pre-push`.
+- Walk the timeline once, then narrow to the two that matter in practice: `pre-commit` and `pre-push`
+- Design rule is speed

-The design rule is speed.
-A `pre-commit` hook runs on every single commit, so it must finish in well under a second or people will start using `--no-verify` reflexively.
-Slow checks belong in `pre-push` or in CI.
+  - `pre-commit` runs on every single commit - must finish in well under a second or people start using `--no-verify` reflexively
+  - Slow checks belong in `pre-push` or in CI

-If you want a live example, this course repository has a `pre-commit` hook in `.githooks/`.
-Showing a real one beats describing it.
+- Live example: this course repository has a `pre-commit` hook in `.githooks/` - showing a real one beats describing it

-Good realistic uses: block a commit that contains an API key, keep notebooks free of output cells, enforce a commit message convention.
+- Good realistic uses: block a commit containing an API key, keep notebooks free of output cells, enforce a commit message convention
 -->

 ---